gzhelezo/cs330-fall2019/labs/lab01.md

 title: "Lab 1 - Network Footprinting"
 ---

-# Lab 1 - Network Footprint
+# Lab 1 - Into to Network Footprining

 This lab exercise will provide the students hands on experience working with basic tools to carryout network reconnaissance (called network footprinting).
 A short report will be prepared describing the results of exercise and what the student learned from the lab.